Ronsor/nircd/doc/README.md

 1. Run the `./configure` script.
 For options, see `./configure -h`.

-2. If ./configure encounters any errors, see the FAQ
+2. If `./configure` encounters any errors, see the FAQ

 3. Copy sample.conf to ircd.conf and modify it.
 Make sure to change the name of the MOTD file to "ircd.motd"!

 4. Run the ircd as `./ircd ircd.conf`.
 It does not fork() and daemonize so you'll need to run it in something like `tmux` or `screen`

+## Features

+* Anybody can link a server (unless you specifically ban them), this makes IRC more decentralized.

+* TS5-based linking protocol allows you to run services and link ircd-hybrid-7.0 servers

+* Runs on any platform that perl runs on

+* Easy to modify if you want to

 ## FAQ